Contact details

 Biography

-I was born in London and studied English at Cambridge, before coming to Oxford for Doctoral and Post Doctoral work.
+I work on the intersections of literature, philosophy, history and creative criticism.
 Much of my research focuses on the nineteenth-century but my research interests, and my teaching, extend into the twentieth, and twenty-first century literature, and I enjoy working with undergraduates and graduates in all these areas.

 Research interests

-I’m interested in ideas of emotion, the history of how we feel, and how books shape feelings, and this is what drove my first book On Sympathy (Oxford: Oxford University Press, 2008).
-I am currently working on a number of projects.
+I’m interested in ideas of emotion, the history of how we read, and how books shape feelings, and this is what drove my first book On Sympathy (OUP, 2008).
+I am currently completing a book about children and libraries which was funded by a Leverhulme Trust Research Fellowship.
+Other works include my creative critical book about reading and grief - The Lost Properties of Love (2019), published in the USA in 2024 as Loss, A Love Story.

-I regularly review fiction and non-fiction for the national press, and was a judge for the 2016 Baillie Prize, and I am currently writing a book.
-You can read some of my reviews here, here and here.
+I regularly review fiction and non-fiction for the national press, and was a judge for the 2016 Baillie Gifford Prize and the 2017 Wellcome Prize.

 Teaching